RootKit-Org/New-World-Fishing-Bot/README.md

 3. Make sure you have a pet Python (aka install python) - https://youtu.be/N7r8_HVqqy8

-4. (Windows Users) Open up either `PowerShell` or `Command Promt`.
-This can be done by pressing the Windows Key and searching for one of those applicaitons.
+4. (Windows Users) Open up either `PowerShell` or `Command Prompt`.
+This can be done by pressing the Windows Key and searching for one of those applications.

-5. Copy and past the commands below into your terminal.
+5. Copy and paste the commands below into your terminal.
 This will install the Open Source packages needed to run the program.
 ```
 pip install PyAutoGUI
 pip install PyDirectInput